Updated February 18, 2021

 When is Wildfire Season?

-Wildfires are particularly prevalent in the summer, fall and winter, especially during dry periods with an increase in dead fuels and high winds.
+Wildfires are particularly prevalent in the summer, fall and winter, especially during dry periods with increased dead fuels and high winds.

 - Create a Wildfire Action Plan that includes evacuation planning for your home, family, and pets.